 Participant Link (Instructors and MALAT/DipLAT Learners) | Guest Link also available

-You’ll notice that for both the Online cohort and the Blended cohort, the Collaborate Ultra (Class) hyperlink takes you to April’s The Link Moodle shell.
+For years when there is also a Blended cohort: You’ll notice that for both the Online cohort and the Blended cohort, the Collaborate Ultra (Class) hyperlink takes you to April’s The Link Moodle shell.
 This is because both cohorts share this Collaborate space, as the two cohorts join together in LRNT523.

 All Collaborate sessions are recorded and will be saved here.
 In the MALAT and DipLAT programs it is your responsibility to listen to the recording in a timely manner if for some reason you are unable to attend the synchronous session.